AozoraDev/SaaF-Android/README.md

   Just <a href="../../actions">click this</a>, click the latest commit, then download the artifact.
 </p>

+## Compatibility
+SaaF Android can work on Android 4.0 - Android 12.

+Even so, SaaF Android has not been tested on several versions of Android.
+The following is a list of Androids that have been tested:
+- Android 11 (Vivo Y12s)
+- Android 8.1 (Vivo Y91C)

+Let me know if this app works on Android which is not listed.

 ## Developing
 Make sure your platform has installed:
 - Any Java IDE that uses Gradle (like Android Studio)